fabrataz/KiCadFreerouteScript/README.md

 # KiCadFreerouteScript
 Script to launch Freeroute from Kicad on MacOS (tested on Mojave with KiCad 5.1.0-0)

-Slightly adapted from the work of https://forum.kicad.info/u/izzy84075 (see https://forum.kicad.info/t/freerouting-launcher/14708)
+Slightly adapted from the work of Ryan Bales (https://github.com/izzy84075) posted at https://forum.kicad.info/t/freerouting-launcher/14708

-Original Source code at https://bitbucket.org/izzy84075/kicadfreeroutescript/src/master/freeroute.py?fileviewer=file-view-default
+Original Source code at https://bitbucket.org/izzy84075/kicadfreeroutescript/src/master/freeroute.py

 How to Use:
 ==========